cseanburns/electronic_resource_mgmt/src/11-licensing-and-negotiating.md

 ## Assertive Communication

 Assertive communication is being willing to express yourself.
 It means expressing your needs **clearly**, **respectfully**, and often **succinctly** without crossing into aggression.
 Aggression is never warranted.
-Brown's (2014) suggestion to have other people look at your emails, that might have been written in anger, before sending is golden.
+Brown's (2014) suggestion to have other people review your emails to check for tone and other issues before sending is golden.
 These days you could have AI to review your emails before sending.

 Here is an example of clear, respectful, and succinct communication: